MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-manage-unassigned-records.md

 A record can remain unassigned due to several reasons.
 These reasons are categorized as failure rules and prioritized in the following order of importance.
 The highest priority failure is displayed in the **Monitoring** grid for unassigned records:

 1. **Distribution to seller failed**: This is the highest priority failure.
 The rule was unable to assign the record to the seller and this could be due to reasons such as seller lacks security role privileges or eligible sellers don't have capacity.
-1. **Seller match failed**: This is the second highest priority.
-It means that the system couldn't find a suitable seller to assign the record.
+1. **Seller match failed**: This failure means that the system couldn't find a suitable seller to assign the record.
 1. **Entity match failed**: This is the third priority.
 It means that the record didn't meet the conditions defined in the rule.
 1. **Record is aged**: This is the lowest priority.
 It means that the record was created before the specified time period in the rule.